-Requirements For Web-Based Courses
+Requirements for Web-Based Courses

-Many ICMSN courses are offered as distance learning courses delivered via the Internet and online Learning Management Systems (LMS) such as Moodle or Blackboard.
-Regardless of the LMS utilized for course delivery, students are advised that the following are minimum requirements for accessing web-based courses:
+All ICMSN courses are offered as distance learning courses delivered via the Internet and online Learning Management Systems (LMS) such as Moodle.
+Regardless of the LMS utilized for course delivery, students are advised that each university has minimum requirements for accessing web-based courses and specific recommendations regarding preferred web browsers.
+Please refer to your institution's technology department to determine minimum and recommended hardware requirements: